 Why Streamers Shouldn’t Follow-for-Follow (F4F)?

-In this post, we will cover some of the pitfalls of participating in follow-for-follow schemes and how it can ultimately hurt your streaming reputation.
+In this post, we will cover some of the pitfalls of participating in follow-for-follow schemes and how they can ultimately hurt your streaming reputation.
 We will also discuss some alternatives that can strengthen your channel.

 Follow for Follow Facebook Groups

 I’ve been in both of these groups.
 They are very spammy, and most of the other streamers aren’t willing to give valuable insight into making your channel more valuable.
 While we don’t recommend F4F groups and advise that you ignore them, here are a couple of Facebook groups you can join: